sankar-ramamoorthy/bigdata/README.md

 mkdir -p /media/data/gatech/COVID-19/X-RayImageDataSet/test/covid
 ```
 <pre>
+use the provided code/correctname.py program to remove spaces etc in filenames of the images.

 upload images into the train and test directories.
 we divided the images in a 80:20 split.